woodcrafty/reck/README.rst

 It is similar to collections.namedtuple except that custom record classes have mutable (i.e. writable) fields and can have more than 256 fields.

-Similar to ''collections.namedtuple'' except that a ''record'' can have more than 256 fields and instances are mutable.
+Similar to ``collections.namedtuple`` except that a ``record`` can have more than 256 fields and instances are mutable.

 Record is a Python package that provides a factory function for making record-like classes.
-It is similar to ''collections.namedtuple'', with the following differences:
+It is similar to ``collections.namedtuple``, with the following differences:

 record in 4 points:

 * field values are mutable
 * a record can have more than 256 fields
 * instances are initialised with a sequence or mapping rather than positional and keyword arguments
-* lower memory footprint (''record'' objects are based on slots)
+* lower memory footprint (``record`` objects are based on slots)

 |------------------------+---------+-----------+-----------|